 “The groups give the members a feeling of connection with the community.
 A place where members feel they are cared for and understood.
 They don’t care how much I know they want to know how much I care, and they realize that when they find out I have been facilitating self help support groups for many, many years.”

-Congratulations Jacob on being named Step Up’s 25th Anniversary Volunteer of the Year!
+Congratulations Jacob on being named Step Up’s 2014 Volunteer of the Year!

-Les Jones is a resident at Step Up and a member of its Board of Directors.
+Les Jones is a resident at Step Up and a past member of its Board of Directors.

 When asked why he cares about the issues of homelessness and mental illness Les replies,